It was scheduled to be a FF7 day today, but I got distracted by a topic which I wanted to address and also by a picture of a duck.

 So when I initially wrote this, I had no idea if anyone would read it.
-This is a comedy site primarily designed to raise money for the fantastic Child’s Play charity, and usually one-off posts like this outside of our main game series usually go unread.
-By the way, do consider donating a dime to the fundraiser if you’ve enjoyed reading this, and many poke around the site and see if there’s anything else you like.
+This is a comedy site primarily designed to raise money for the fantastic Child’s Play charity, and usually one-off posts like this outside of our main game series go unread.
+By the way, do consider donating a dime to the fundraiser if you’ve enjoyed reading this, and maybe poke around the site and see if there’s anything else you like.

 But back to the matter at hand.
 Since its publication, this has become the highest-read page on the site and continually attracts hundred of readers a day.
 Many of these visitors aren’t aware that the site is really just for entertainment only and should be taken with a pinch of salt, which is entirely fair and understandable.
 As a result, though, people are then proceeding to the comments below – broomstick firmly affixed ass-wards – and trying to defend Lumosity.

 There has been a lot of great insight added to the comments, including many studies, techniques and angles to the story that I hadn’t thought of.
 Alongside that, you’ll see a lot of people who think I’m dead wrong and Lumosity is totally legitimate – you can easily tell which of people in the comments have been using intelligence-enhancing, brain training products by the semi-legible, badly thought-out drivel that they write there.
 Scroll to the end of the post and you’ll see what I mean.